YinHK-gameDev/unity-learn/build & publish/README.md

 -   **To remove a scene from the list**: Select the scene and press **Delete**.
 -   **To adjust the scene order**: Drag and drop scenes in the list to reorder them.

+### Change scene order
+With the smallest number, the scene will be defult display during the game.
+You can change the ordering of scenes in your project:

+-   Go to `File > Build Settings`
+-   Find the `Scenes in Build` section - this will contain all of the scenes in your project that have been added to the build.
+-   Next to each listed scene, you should see a number which indicates its build index which is the order in which the scene will appear in the build.
+Note that after 0 (the first scene), this doesn't really matter as you'll likely have a controller script in your game that handles scene switching for the lifespan of the process.
+-   Find the scene you want to move and drag and drop it to the desired index.

 ### ref
 https://docs.unity3d.com/Manual/PublishingBuilds.html